EoghanOGallchoir/ARC/README.md

+# Just the first commit, no changes to show.
+Yet.

 # The Abstraction and Reasoning Corpus (ARC)

 This repository contains the ARC task data, as well as a browser-based interface for humans to try their hand at solving the tasks manually.